arcticsecurity/public/docs/Harmonization.md

 ### Known Vulnerabilities

 This category of information refers to observations, which detail a technical vulnerability present in a service.
 For early warning, it is important to denote the ip, vulnerability, protocol, service and port as well.
-For generic vulnerability management, the affected product and remediation information will be useful as well.
+For generic vulnerability management, the affected product and remediation information will also be useful.

 |attribute|description|impact|
 --- | --- | --- |